-- “Expensive to produce, hard to acquire original floor plans, takes time to redraw, may need expensive software.
+- “Expensive to produce, hard to acquire original floor plans, take time to redraw, may need expensive software.
 Copyrights, floor plans can be misleading, thieves would use as roadmaps.
 Original documents may get outdated during the years.
-New developments are exception, since they have direct access to original documents.” –Quora thread
+New developments are an exception, since they have direct access to original documents.” –Quora thread

-- “Many people who are shown a two dimensional drawing have no clue as to what they are looking at.
+- “Many people who are shown a two-dimensional drawing have no clue as to what they are looking at.
 Most buyers out there need to see, feel and touch the walls to get an idea of a home’s suitability.” –Q&A on realtor.com

 - “Many agents hate them because it cuts down the number of visits.” –Q&A on Zillow

-- “Around my area it becomes a liability.
+- “Around my area, it becomes a liability.
 If any numbers are off its another thing for us to get sued for.” … “Simply for most houses in the US, it doesn’t exist.” –Reddit thread

 - “Floor Plans from the builder are usually copyrighted information.
 So please be careful with them.
 If an agent creates them on their own then that’s another story.”
 City-Data forum